nfriedly/couchdb-backup-restore/README.md

 * `credentials` is passed directly to [nano](https://www.npmjs.com/package/nano) and can be either a straight url or a configuration object.
 * `excludeDbs` should be an array, although it may be an empty array (`[]`) if you want to include the built-in `_replicator` and `_users` databases.
 * `databases` may be an array.
 If set, CBR will only back up the specified DBs, overriding the `excludeDbs` option.

-### Limitations

-* This backs up only the current revision (`_rev`) of each document; **backing up and restoring will loose all previous revisions.**
-  (This is normal behavior though - to quote the documentation, [You cannot rely on document revisions for any other purpose than concurrency control.](https://wiki.apache.org/couchdb/Document_revisions))

-* This library **does not support attachments.**, it will allow you to create a backup of a DB

 ## License